 On my bedroom wall sits an apparently unremarkable photograph.
 A fragment of a larger photo-collage, it blends with all the other family snapshots scattered in plain, wooden frames around our house.
 In this photo I am smiling, wearing a red, seersucker dress from a well-known UK retailer founded in Leeds in 1894 by a Polish-Jewish refugee Mr Marks and his friend from Skipton, Mr Spencer.
 The blue fabric mules I’m wearing are from the same shop.
 Sunglasses swing on a string around my neck and my hair is short, lightened by having lived in the sun.
 I’m wearing a silver Star of David, shining slightly in the light.
 I’m not Jewish.
 It was given to me by my best friend when I started to go travelling and was referred to as my red bendli, to keep away the evil eye, though it is neither red, nor a bendl.
 Perhaps these private jokes don’t translate well, but it meant a lot to me at the time.

 I am holding a child on one hip.
 He is squinting in the sun, not smiling, a little unsure.
 He has the maddest arrangement of hair, organised around two double crowns and a corflick.
 He’s wearing a T-shirt that I made for him, printed with a smiley-faced sunshine and little shoes that say ‘hello!’ on them.
 A passing stranger must have taken the photo, because we were alone together that day.
-We seem to be on holiday.
+We seem to be on holiday in Spain, on a hot August day.
 Certainly I was pretending to be on holiday by doing holiday-type things.
 On that particular day we are waiting in the harbour for a boat trip where we will see dolphins for the first time.
 I will remember them, my son won’t, he is too small, but there are photos.

 What can’t be seen is the feeling of intense anxiety I had that day and all the other days to follow, ’til we were strapped into our seats for our booked flight home.
 You can’t see the lurching-towards-the-edge shriek I spent so much energy in suppressing but I remember it as a thunderous pressure that accompanied us to the beach, to lunch, to bed, so that I was exhausted from trying to find a moment of quiet away from my child to release the noise.
 Please don’t knock on the toilet door, please play quietly for just a minute, please don’t demand my attention for just a little while, I need to breathe, I need to cry, I need to mourn.
 That silent scream reverberated inside the police car that drove us to the airport and echoed through the departure lounge as our uniformed protection escorted us.
 It began to fade only in the air when we had the good fortune to be seated next to a woman, a stranger, whose calm, upbeat conversation and easy friendship kept me sane all the way home.
 I suspect she sensed my anguish and I will never forget her kindness.